Compare 12 month term deposits

 Interest payment frequency

-Little or no fees
+Few or no fees

 Minimum balance requirement

 - You could get a competitive interest rate.
-A 12-month term deposit provides you with a competitive interest rate to help build your savings faster.
+A 12 month term deposit provides you with a competitive interest rate to help build your savings faster.
 However, remember to compare your options before you commit to any product.

 - There's a minimum balance requirement.
 You usually need to have a lump sum of $1,000 to start a term deposit.
 If you don't have this, consider a savings account instead.

 Wait, I still have some questions about term deposits

-Will I be able to choose when the interest is paid into my account with a 12-month term deposit?
+Will I be able to choose when the interest is paid into my account with a 12 month term deposit?

 Are there online 12 month term deposits or do I have to visit a branch to set one up?